RobinHerbots/Inputmask/README.md

 Default: true

+### shiftPositions
+Shift position of the mask entries on entry and deletion.
+In some cases shift the mask enties isn't desired.
+Ex. date masks.
+Shifting month to day makes no sense

+Default: true

 ## General
 ### set a value and apply mask
 this can be done with the traditional jquery.val function (all browsers) or JavaScript value property for browsers which implement lookupGetter or getOwnPropertyDescriptor